Drugun/CompoundOrigins/README.md

 ## Contents

 Players can choose one origin in each of the 4 categories (Folk, Affinity, Talent, Defect).
+Each Affinity also offers a choice between two different active abilities.

 - Folk:
   - Dragon